10-3-pursuit/project-startup-challenge-fullstack/README.md

 > **Note**: Your contributions to this group project must be equitable.
 > Please also note that team members should work _across_ the stack.
 One team member should not be solely responsible for the CSS or non-coding deliverables, for example.

-### Github requirements

-1. Your team should be working on branches.
-1. Teams should commit and push often (we will monitor the repo commits).
-1. No hot fixes on the main branch without consulting a coach!

 ### Frontend Requirements:

-1. The front-end application should be successfully deployed to the web using netlify.com.
+1. The frontend application should be successfully deployed to the web using netlify.com.
 To enable page refreshing, you will need to add an extra file called \_redirects.
 Please take a look at the [Netlify Deployment Resources](https://github.com/10-3-pursuit/10-3-resources/blob/main/netlify-deployment.md) for the solution, explanation and resources.

-1. Your front-end repository should have a readme.md file with:
+1. Your frontend repository should have a readme.md file with:

    - User Stories
    - Wireframe images
    - Setup instructions for your application
    - A Link to your deployed application
-   - A Link to your local Backend application
+   - A Link to your local backend application

-1. Your front-end repository should be built collaboratively.
+1. Your frontend repository should be built collaboratively.
 There should be commits from you and other developers on your team.

 1. The application should have a coherent design and appear clean and easy to understand.